saad-huss/Amzn-product-reviews/README.md

 # Amazon Product Review Text Classification with DL
-This was my final project for CP8319 (Introduction to Deep Learning), where I employed LSTM-variants to perform various binary and multi-class classification tasks on an Amazon Product Review dataset obtained from Kaggle.
+This was my final project for CP8319 (Introduction to Deep Learning), where I employed LSTM-variants to perform various binary and multi-class classification tasks on an Amazon product reviews on a dataset obtained from Kaggle.

 Link to dataset: https://www.kaggle.com/cynthiarempel/amazon-us-customer-reviews-dataset?select=amazonreviewsusApparelv100.tsv